|

 to hell in such a way that you will look forward to the trip.
 Laws for Freelance Artists: 1.
 A high-paying rush job comes in

 only after you have committed to a low- paying rush job.
-Corollary: The
+Laws for Working Cooks: 1.
+If you're wondering if you left the

 coffee pot plugged in, you did.
 Laws of Applied Terror: 1.
 When viewing your notes before an exam,